Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/ImageBlur/en.md

-The ImageBlur node applies a Gaussian blur to an image, allowing for the softening of edges and reduction of detail and noise.
+The `ImageBlur` node applies a Gaussian blur to an image, allowing for the softening of edges and reduction of detail and noise.
 It provides control over the intensity and spread of the blur through parameters.

-## Input types
+## Inputs

 | Field          | Comfy dtype | Description                                                                   |
 |----------------|-------------|-------------------------------------------------------------------------------|